boseHere/sRNA_snakemake_workflow/README.md

 $ snakemake --unlock
 ```

 #### Directory Structure

 Ensure you have the following directory structure in place before running snakemake from the top level directory.
-This structure should be already in place if you download this repository, and should only require that you fill in your sample and genome files.
+This structure should be already in place if you download this repository with `git clone`, and should only require that you fill in your sample and genome files.
 ```
 .
 ├── _data